V-Sekai/uro/README.md

 iex -S mix phx.server
 ```

 Note that `bcrypt_elixir` will require a working compiler in the PATH.
-On a Windows system with Visual Studio, you will want to run `mix deps.compile --force` from within a "x64 Native Tools Command Prompt" or cmd with vcvarsall.bat (may fail to build the rest of uro) then return to a bash shell for the rest of the build.
+On a Windows system with Visual Studio, you will want to run `mix deps.compile --force` from within a "x64 Native Tools Command Prompt" or cmd with vcvarsall.bat (may fail to build the rest of vertex) then return to a bash shell for the rest of the build.

 ## How do we create a test environment for the Macos?